parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Geom.domain.RelPerm.Value    0.5

-This key specifies whether soil parameters for the VanGenuchten function are specified in a pfb file or by region.
+*integer* **Phase.RelPerm.VanGenuchten.File** 0 This key specifies
+whether soil parameters for the VanGenuchten function are specified in a pfb file or by region.
 The options are either 0 for specification by region, or 1 for specification in a file.
 Note that either all parameters are specified in files (each has their own input file) or none are specified by files.
 Parameters specified by files are:
-:math:`\alpha` and N. Example Useage:
+:math:`\alpha` and N.

 .. container:: list